-Join Ian Robinson for an in-depth discussion in this video Rendering with Adobe Media Encoder, part of After Effects CC Essential Training (2015).
+Join Ian Robinson for an in-depth discussion in this video Rendering with Adobe Media Encoder, part of After Effects CC 2015 Essential Training.

 - One application that I find extraordinarily helpful in my day-to-day motion graphics workflow is Adobe Media Encoder.
 This gives me the ability to take any one of my compositions out of my After Effects project, and render it using Media Encoder, which is a completely separate application, but it's beautifully integrated into After Effects.
 This also gives me the ability to continue working on another composition inside of After Effects.
 So, as long as your computer has a decent amount of RAM, this workflow should work really well for you.

 Now to show you how this works, let's check out our project.
 I'm just going to press the space bar here to load up a preview.
 And you'll see ...
 Check it out.
 I've got my animated logo over some retimed footage that's stylized.
 We're good to go.
 So I'll just press the space bar to stop playback here, and to make sure I'm actually going to render this comp, I'll make sure that this individual timeline is selected, and go up on our composition and choose Add to Adobe Media Encoder Queue.

 Now, if this is the first time you've launched this application, it's going to take a second to launch, and it may even take another second or so before it actually loads the file into the queue.
 If you have used Media Encoder before, you may or may not have a different file chosen for the individual compression.
 Media Encoder does a pretty good job of remembering the previous compression, and just loads that up the next time you set up a project to render.
 So, let's actually work from the left to right.